levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- pred: The function to test each element of the array.
+- `pred`: The function to test each element of the array.

-- coll: The array to filter.
+- `coll`: The array to filter.

 **Returns:** A new array with elements that pass the test.